Bali – Sea Turtle Conservation for Teenagers

 • Join a meaningful program designed for teens aged 15-17 years

-• Contribute to marine turtle conservation & work closely with sea turtles
+• Contribute to marine conservation & work closely with sea turtles

 • Enjoy the turquoise beaches while living on the tropical island of Nusa Penida